 Only applicants who satisfy the ADF’s initial medical entry standards can be appointed / enlisted into the Army.

-- Defence Member and Family Support (DMFS) Interview
+- Defence Member and Family Support (DMFS) Interview and Psychological screening

 - Letter of Offer